azoth-lang/azoth.language.design/control-flow.md

 ## `loop` Keyword

 As in Rust the justification is that the control flow analyzer treats it differently.
-Also, just makes the thing clearer.
+Also, it just makes the thing clearer than something like `while true`.

 ## `=>` Operator

-The expression evaluation operator was the result of trying to come up with a syntax for if expressions and after considering many different syntaxes, realizing that this was essentially the same problem as match, and Rust used `=>` for match expressions which I was likely to match just for familiarity.
+The expression evaluation operator was the result of trying to come up with a syntax for if expressions and after considering many different syntaxes, realizing that this was essentially the same problem as match, and Rust used `=>` for match expressions which I was likely to copy just for familiarity.

 Before this syntax, the use of a keyword `is` was considered.
 It was thought of as mirroring the